 Then there is my new blogging life, a totally new normal for me.
-A year ago, I never would have dreamed of sharing the stuff I share on my blog and now it feels, well, normal.
+Before my diagnosis, I would never have dreamed of sharing the stuff I share here on the blog and now it feels, well, normal.

-Finally, there are the psychological ramifications of a cancer diagnosis which are many, but the BIG one is the now constant and unwelcome “companionship” of Captain Paranoia (great name I’m borrowing from Fiesty Blue Gecko, thank you!) which of course really means learning to live with the ever lurking threat of recurrence.
+Finally, there are the psychological ramifications of a cancer diagnosis which are many, but the BIG one is the now constant and unwelcome companionship of Captain Paranoia (great name I’m borrowing from Fiesty Blue Gecko, thank you!) which, of course, means learning to live with the ever lurking threat of recurrence.

-This part can be hard, really really hard.
-Grieving for lost body parts, lost capabilities, lost relationships and old life styles can be extremely difficult.
-Truly accepting who you are is never easy and cancer can make doing this even harder.
+This part can be hard, really hard.
+Grieving for lost body parts, lost capabilities, lost relationships and just the old me, period,